Ajeya10/fhvgnkerwgnekb/README.md

 ## README.md

-# Atlan Observability Challenge 2025 - Monitoring Stack 🚀
+#  Observability Challenge 2025 - Monitoring Stack 🚀

 ##  Repository Description:
 "This repository contains a Kubernetes-based observability stack using Prometheus, Grafana, and Alertmanager to monitor REST API performance.
 It includes automated deployment scripts, pre-configured dashboards, and alerting mechanisms to detect API issues in real-time. 🚀"